jameshanlon/jameshanlon.github.io/content/hex-processor.md

 and ``breg`` used for expression evaluation.
 The architecture is agnostic of a particular word size, but it has to be a miniumum of a byte and multiples of a byte.
 In the included implementation the word size is 4 bytes.
-Hex has sixteen instructions that are summarised in the following table.
+Hex has sixteen instructions (hence its name!) that are summarised in the following table.
 The instructions are grouped into memory access with absolute or relative addressing modes, loading of constants, branching, inter-register operations and supervisor calls.

 <table class="table table-striped table-sm">
 <thead>